 - Vanilla Bean* Fruit of Vanilla planifolia/Vanilla tahitensis Moore

-*Vanilla gets a pass because the seeds are so small that they are intact when you consume them, putting vanilla bean (which is not a legume) in the same category as berries.
+*Vanilla bean gets a pass because the seeds are so small that they are intact when you consume them, putting vanilla bean (which is not a legume) in the same category as berries.
 Vanilla and vanilla extract is also okay provided its certified gluten-free (often grain alcohol is used).

 Early Reintroduction Spices (Berries and Fruit)

-- Allspice Berry of Pimenta officinalis
+- Allspice Berry of Pimenta officinalis, see The Health Benefits of Spices

 - Caraway Fruit or Carum carvi Maton.